sascha47/AFL_fuzz/README.md

 ### Set up or compiler
 <p>
-  To use a non default compiler, we need to assign the compiler to an enviroment variable that Fuzzgoat can access.
+  To use a non default compiler, we need to assign the compiler to an environment variable that Fuzzgoat can access.

 We will use afl-clang-fast as the compiler.
 AFL compilers are like basic compilers like GCC but with modifications that allow AFL to talk with the target application while it is running to generate new inputs and discover new code paths through the input seed.
 This process is called instrumentation.
 </p>

-### Setting enviroment variable for compiler afl-clang-fast
+### Setting environment variable for compiler afl-clang-fast
 ```
 export CC=afl-clang-fast
 ```
 ### Configure fuzzgoat as a binary
 <p>
-After cloning the respository we need to compile that application into a binary.
+After cloning the repository we need to compile that application into a binary.
 Inside the fuzzgoat directory run the code below
 </p>

 ```